 - Zest of 1 lime

 - For the jalapeno(s), washed and pat them dried.
 Prepare a large heatproof bowl and cover with a plastic wrap.
-Turn the heat to medium on the gas stove, place 1 jalapeno on the metal flame on the open flame.
+Turn the heat to medium on the gas stove, place 1 jalapeno on the metal grate on the open flame.
 Let it roast until the skin is charred and blackened on all sides, rotating with a metal tongs or long metal skewer.
 Place the roasted jalapeno in the prepare bowl and cover the bowl securely with the plastic wrap.
 Set aside for 15 minutes.
 It will create steam inside the bowl and make it easy to remove the charred skin.
 If using 2 jalapenos, repeat the steps with the 2nd one.

 - In a large skillet over medium heat, warm the oil.
 Add onion and bell pepper.
 Sauté until soften and golden brown, about 15 minutes, stirring occasionally.
 Try not to brown too much.
 If needed, add a teaspoon of water to prevent browning.
 Stir in the garlic and cook for 1 more minute.